tom-ferragut/tom-ferragut.github.io/_pages/gallery.md

 # Quasi-isometry rigidity of quasi-isometry between horospherical products

-Proof of the splitting property of quasi-isometry in horospherical products.
+Key elements of the proof of the splitting property of quasi-isometry in horospherical products.

 {% include feature_row id="QGeodPaper" %}

 # Geodesic and Visual boundary in horospherical products

+The geometry of a horospherical product are quite rigid.
+It allows us to provide a description of its geodedesics and visual boundary.

 {% include feature_row id="GeodPaper" %}